AdamDevZ/AdamDevZ/README.md

 - 👋 Hi, I’m @AdamDevZ
 - 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning JS, TS, React, NodeJS, Python, Django...
+- 🌱 I’m currently learning JS, TS, React, NodeJS, Express, Python etc...
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me...
+- 📫 You can reach me here: adam.z.professional@gmail.com

 <!---
 AdamDevZ/AdamDevZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.